Campo-Starnet-Padaria/Union/README.md

 # Union
-Union is a program created to automate campo solar work.
+Union is a program created to automate campo solar job.